Amelanchier lamarckii aka Juneberry

 Juneberry, Lamarck's Serviceberry, Snowy Mespilus, Serviceberry

-How to care for Juneberry
+How difficult is it to take care of Juneberry

 With its straightforward care requirements, Juneberry is a hassle-free plant that anyone can enjoy.